 Science in the nursery and reception classes (Knowledge and Understanding) is planned and delivered as a cross-curricular topic in line with the early learning goals.
-In KS1 and KS2, science is mainly planned and taught in accordance with the new national curriculum, making links to topic themes where appropriate.
-Assertive mentoring plays a key role in the organisation of science teaching.
-Part of each national curriculum unit is taught on a termly basis, progressing each term.
+In KS1 and KS2, science is mainly planned and taught in accordance with the National Curriculum, making links to topic themes where appropriate.
+Part of each National Curriculum unit is taught on a termly basis, progressing each term.
 This ensures our children have a secure understanding of each unit by the end of each academic year.